Table of Contents

 Considerations with olive oil

 Unfortunately, I cannot find any literature comparing health benefits of pure extra virgin olive oil compared to adulterated formulations.
-My guess is that many trials use high quality product, but observational data that relies on real world consumption likely includes adulterated formulations to some degree.
+Harmful effects certainly seem possible, but to what degree they exist seems very unclear.(Lozano-Castellón, 2022) My guess is that many trials use high quality product, but observational data that relies on real world consumption likely includes adulterated formulations to some degree.
 As the observational data is quite favorable towards health benefits of olive oil, it’s possible that even the adulterated products will contain enough olive oil to still impart health benefits, though this will likely depend on the degree of adulteration.
 Overall, I cannot provide an evidence-based recommendation regarding the importance of spending more money for the higher quality product.